 Salt, like a lot of other spices, may have a best before date but does not have an expiration date.
 You may safely use table or sea salt for your flavoring needs and your body needs after a best before date has lapsed.
 Other types of salt like Rock, Pickling and Bath salts can also be used for extended amounts of time.

+Practicing proper hygiene and food safety techniques will help prevent food born illness.
 Old salt may begin to get a little crusty or harden together if it is exposed to moisture or steam.
-Practicing proper hygiene and food safety discipline will help prevent food borne illness.

 The best way to store salt is in its original air tight container in a cool dark place like the pantry.
 It should remain dry at all times.
 A constant temperature is also best, away from the stove or dishwasher.
 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 What are our shelf life resources?

-Our does salt go bad content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Salt lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Salt.

-Although the salt shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice on should only be taken as an opinion and used as a guideline.
+Although the Salt shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please eat responsibly!